E-mail to Emily

 Check for insects or disease.
 In any case, you may just want to wash it thoroughly with a mild solution of soap and water.

-If mother nature rains .... make sure the plant is not setting in water afterwards.
+If it rains make sure the plant is not setting in water afterwards.

 Q: I was wondering if you can plant a cactus in soil or does it have to be planted in sand.
 Please reply as soon as possible because my cactuses are grown out of their pots.